BolajiAyodeji/bolajiayodeji.com/content/js/iterating through-javascript -objects - 5-techniques-and-performance-tests.md

 So, according to these results, the fastest and most efficient way to iterate through JavaScript Objects is the **for…in loop.**

+Now, this doesn't mean the other methods are void or useless, it all depends on use cases.
+For example, if you need to get only the keys in an object, there’s no point using a for…in loop even though according to our test is the fastest, you can easily use Object.keys() which would faster in this use case.

+So if you’re dealing with both keys and values, then for…in loop should be your best shot as it is flexible and allows you to access both keys and values within the loop without having to run other methods otherwise, you should use the other methods.

 ### Reference